Are Scented Candles Toxic?

 There are many research and studies that narrow down the problems with scented candles into 3 major things.
 To know whether are scented candles toxic, we’d have to look into the following:

-1. Lead core wicks
+- Lead core wicks

-2. Paraffin wax
+- Paraffin wax

-3. Synthetic fragrances
+- Synthetic fragrances

 Lead Core Wicks

 The wicks in candles can be a major source of toxins.
 In the US, lead-based candle wicks have been banned for over two decades.
 These wicks are supposed to be made of cotton or paper, which are neither toxic nor release any harmful chemicals.
-Unfortunately, lead-core wicks can still be found in the market.
-In fact, multiple studies have found that as much as 30% of the candles still contain heavy metals in the wicks.

-How do scented candles work: the wick
+How do scented candles work: The wick

-The problem with scented candles with a lead wick is that it releases 5 times more than the amount of lead that is considered hazardous for children.
 What makes it scary is that you don’t even need to light the candles to release these chemicals.
 If you’re wondering, are scented candles toxic?
 Get this: an uncovered candle can release pollutants in the air simply by evaporation.
 And when you touch a lead-wick candle, you can absorb some of these chemicals through the skin.

 So, how do you know if the candle you bought has a cotton/paper wick or a lead wick?
 It’s quite simple.
 First of all, you can always check the ingredients on the label.
 But if you want to be doubly sure then you can test it yourself.